Sergio Pettis

 Sergio Jerome Pettis (born August 18, 1993) is an American mixed martial artist who is currently signed in the Professional Fighters League.
 Previously, he fought in Bellator, where he competed in the Bantamweight division and became the Bellator Bantamweight Champion.
 Earlier in his career, Pettis also competed in the Ultimate Fighting Championship (UFC), fighting in both Bantamweight and Flyweight divisions.
+As of April 21, 2026, he is #1 in the PFL bantamweight rankings.

 Background

 Pettis was born to Annette (née Garcia) and Eugene Pettis Jr. in Milwaukee, Wisconsin.
 Along with his older brother former UFC Lightweight Champion Anthony Pettis, who competes in the lightweight division, and oldest brother Reynaldo Pettis, he grew up in the south side of Milwaukee, Wisconsin.

 Pettis' mother is of Mexican descent and his father is of Puerto Rican descent.
 To escape prejudice, his grandpa Eugenio Pérez anglicised the family name from Pérez to Pettis.
 Pettis was a student at Pius XI High School.

 Pettis' father was fatally stabbed by a robber on November 12, 2003, at a friend's residence.